Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/interval_timing.rst

 All timed functions in NSPR require a parameter that depicts the amount of time allowed to elapse before the operation is declared failed.
-The type of such arguments is ``PRIntervalTime``.
+The type of such arguments is :ref:`PRIntervalTime`.
 Such parameters are common in NSPR functions such as those used for I/O operations and operations on condition variables.